Deviation frequencies of Brownian path property approximations

 The proof of Theorem~\ref{thm:asL} a) is given in Appendix~\ref{ss:randomupper} combined with Appendix~\ref{a:fastsicherextrem}.
 Theorem~\ref{thm:asL} c) is shown in Appendix~\ref{ss:stepbystep} using Proposition~\ref{prop: asymptotic}.
 Theorem~\ref{thm:asL} b) is proved in Appendix~\ref{ss:detupperbound}, Theorem~\ref{thm:asL} d) in Appendix~\ref{ss:exmdf} and Theorem~\ref{thm:asL} e) in Appendix~\ref{a:fsoptimaleRate}.

 \begin{rem} \begin{enumerate} \item To our knowledge inequalities of type \eqref{eq:zufaelligeschranke} have been known in the literature only asymptotically as $n\ra\infty$, that is, starting from a random index $N = N(\omega)$, see for instance \cite[Section 3.2, p.31, last display]{SPB14} or equivalently with an unspecified random upper bound, see \cite[Lemma 3.2]{Ste01}.
 We give a close to optimal numerical upper bound $C_a$ and the Gaussian integrability of the random part in \eqref{e:Lambdamoment}.
-For a more structural viewpoint on estimates of this type, we also refer to \cite[Section 2.4]{Ta14}. \item After simulating $J$ generations of teeth, the probability of having $k$ or more error steps of minimal size $\sqrt{1+\al} \cdot \sqrt{2 \ln(2)}\cdot \sqrt{j} \cdot 2^{-j/2}$ in item c), decreases as fast as a Gaussian tail both in $J$ and $k$. \item We stress the tradeoff between rates in $\delta_J$ and the mean deviation frequency.
+For a more structural viewpoint on estimates of this type, we also refer to \cite[Section 2.4]{Ta14}. \item After simulating $J$ generations of teeth, the probability of having $k$ or more error steps of minimal size $\sqrt{1+\al} \cdot \sqrt{2 \ln(2)}\cdot \sqrt{j} \cdot 2^{-j/2}$ in item c), decreases as fast as a Gaussian tail both in $J$ and $k$.
+A fortiori, our result yields that the probability that the last index of such an error is more than $k$ steps ahead decays with the same rate. \item We stress the tradeoff between rates in $\delta_J$ and the mean deviation frequency and maximum.
 For a fixed error bar $\delta_J = \e$ we obtain the fastest decay of the deviation frequencies in \eqref{eq:minimizeplevy} of Theorem~\ref{thm:asL}, d).
-On the other hand for a close to optimally small rate of almost sure convergence $\delta_J$ in \eqref{e:Levydeltarate} of Theorem~\ref{thm:asL}, e) we obtain with the barely linear decay of the deviation frequencies in \eqref{e:LevydeltaMDF}.
+On the other hand for a close to optimally small rate of almost sure convergence $\delta_J$ in \eqref{e:Levydeltarate} of Theorem~\ref{thm:asL}, e) we obtain with the barely linear decay of the deviation frequencies in \eqref{e:LevydeltaMDF}. \\

-Note that virtually all mixed regimes between suboptimal a.s. rates of convergence $\delta_n \lqq \e_n$ and higher order mean deviation frequencies can be obtained with the same technique. \end{enumerate} \end{rem}
+Note that virtually all mixed regimes between suboptimal a.s.~rates of convergence $\delta_n \lqq \e_n$ and higher order mean deviation frequencies (resp.~the mean index of the last deviation) can be obtained with the same technique.
+This freedom is described as the ``tradeoff between the mean error tolerance and the mean error maximum (resp. frequency) in \cite{EHS26}''. \end{enumerate} \end{rem}

 A simple consequence of Theorem~\ref{thm:asL} a) yields a consistently comparable result to Wiener's construction and the Kosambi-Karhunen-Lo{\`e}ve expansion in \eqref{e:L2upperbound} and shows near optimality (up to a factor $\sqrt{J+1}$) in $L^2(\Omega, L^\infty([0,1]))$.